-- Interest income: The interest income earned on our cash, cash equivalents, restricted cash and marketable securities are recorded in our statements of operations. - Foreign exchange: The functional currency of our subsidiaries in Denmark and Sweden is the Euro.
-Transactions denominated in currencies other than the Euro result in exchange gains and losses that are recorded in our statements of operations.
+- Interest income: The interest income earned on our cash, cash equivalents and marketable securities is recorded in our statements of operations. - Foreign exchange: The functional currency of our subsidiaries in Denmark and Sweden is the Euro.
+Transactions denominated in currencies other than the Euro result in exchange gains and losses that are recorded in our consolidated statements of operations.